qwrtln/homm3bg-painting/docs/contact.md

 # Contact

-You can reachme on the [Heroes 3 Community Discord server](https://discord.gg/nMbawQkj9R).
+You can reach me on the [Heroes 3 Community Discord server](https://discord.gg/nMbawQkj9R).
+My username is `qwrtln`.